Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/ability.md

     }
 ```

-AbilityDataPackets contain the AbilityData sent from Hitboxes by an Ability.
-The AbilityData within can be modified by the ability, the command, the user, and the target.
+AbilityDataPackets contain the [AbilityData](#abilitydata) sent from [Hitboxes](hitbox.md#hitboxes) by an [Ability](#abilities).
+The AbilityData within can be modified by the ability, the [Command](command.md#commands) instance that created the ability, the user of the ability, and the target of the ability.
 The AbilityDataPacket saves a version of the AbilityData at each step in case it is needed for reference.